West Bengal National University of Juridical Sciences: Hostels

 The Salt Lake Campus consists of an academic block and three residential blocks.
 The latter comprises two, seven-storied halls of residence for girls and boys, and a double-storied faculty accommodation house-cum-guest house.
+The second campus in Sector III for the B.Sc.
+LLB (Hons.), M.Sc., and LL.M. batches has twin three-storied residential blocks, one for boys and one for girls.
 The university's academic block, christened after B.R.
 Ambedkar, is a four-storied octagonal structure that opens inwardly to a lawn.
 The building houses classrooms, a library and reading room, two conference halls, offices and an auditorium.
+The temporary academic block for the B.Sc.
+LLB (Hons.) program in Sector I is located on the renovated first and second floors of a BSNL office, housing classrooms, a library, a conference hall, offices and an auditorium.